dustinpfister/blog_posts/_posts/phaser-gameobj-input.md

 ## 1.1 - Two general approaches with input

 There are two general ways of handling input with phaser.
 One is to poll certain objects, or setup certain event handlers via game.input, of which this post is mainly about.
-The other approach is to do something involving the input handlers for game objects like sprites, if you are more interested in the approce you might want to check out my post on [enabling input with a sprite](/2017/10/23/phaser-components-input-enabled/).
+The other approach is to do something involving the input handlers for game objects like sprites, if you are more interested in the approce you might want to check out my post on [enabling input with a sprite](/2017/10/23/phaser-components-input-enabled/), and another relevant post on that subject about [making sprites draggable](/2017/10/24/phaser-inputhandler-draggable/).

 ## 1.2 - Confusion over input and inputHander